Updated April 16, 2025

 17. Cryptomining (Cryptocurrency + Mining)

-The process by which transactions are verified and added to the public ledger, known as the blockchain, and also the means through which new coins are released.
+The process by which transactions are verified and added to the public ledger, known as the blockchain, is also the means by which new coins are released.

 18. Netizen (Internet + Citizen)

-An individual involved in online communities and a user of the internet, particularly one avidly involved in online social communities.
+An individual involved in online communities and a user of the internet, particularly one avidly engaged in online social communities.

 19. Doxxing (Documents + -ing)